 The curriculum is enacted through designed learning experiences.
 Moreover, the curriculum should be concept-based and connects to contemporary life beyond the classroom.
-If a curriculum lacks any of these traits, it is less meaningful and will benefit from refinements to instruction and assessment.
+If a curriculum lacks any of these traits, it is less meaningful.
+It will benefit from refinements to instruction and assessment.

-My hope is that these practices become part of the permanent culture.
+I hope that these practices become part of the permanent culture.
 I call this using the “now” to make the future “better.”
-Avoid the opposite approach which sees the now as “stop-gap” behaviors or “emergency actions.”
-Identifying how you can assist schools to take on any of the changes will put you at the head of the pack.
+Avoid the opposite approach, which sees the now as “stop-gap” behaviors or “emergency actions.”
+Identifying how you can assist schools in taking on any changes will put you at the head of the pack.